joshuabenuck/learning-pico8/src/resources/resources.md

 This toolset was created by Dylan Bennett.
 He is the author of the Adventure Game Tutorial content on this site.

+## Demo-Man Tutorials

+This is a [series of tutorials](https://demoman.net/) implemented in a bunch of slides, but with the interactive elements of each slide in a PICO-8 web hosted cart!
+Check them out!
+Topics range from PICO-8 specifics to math, animation, and collision detection.

 ## PICO-8 Music Tutorials

 [55